Ozu traditional Japanese paper Ozu washi

-The basic raw materials such as paper mulberry, paperbush and Diplomorpha sikokiana are soaked in water to soften and then boiled with soda ash or the like in a vat to remove impurities from the bark and to make the fiber tissues easier to disentangle.
+The basic raw materials of paper mulberry, paperbush, and gampi are softened by being soaked in water and then boiled with soda ash in a vat for a few days to remove impurities from the bark and make the fiber tissues easier to disentangle.

-The fibers are thoroughly washed to remove impurities and any dust dissolved in the boiled water.
-After rinsing, fibers are left to dry in the sun to dry and remove lye residues, after which the fibers are mixed with a water diluted bleaching solution; this ensures the finished paper will not turn brown over time, which is a common characteristic of other washi.
+In order to remove impurities and any dust particles resulting from boiling, the fibers are thoroughly washed.
+After rinsing, the fibers are left to dry in the sun to dry and remove lye residue, after which the fibers are mixed with a water diluted bleaching solution.
+This ensures the finished paper will not turn brown over time.

 - 3. Washing, beating

-The fibers are removed and washed thoroughly to remove any bleach and chemicals, which if left would damage the paper.
-Dust and any detritus is removed and the fibers machine beaten in readiness for papermaking.
+The fibers are removed and carefully washed to remove any bleach and chemicals, which would damage the paper if left alone.
+Dust and any debris is removed and the fibers are machine beaten to be separated and prepared for papermaking.

 - 4. Papermaking

-Beaten fibers are mixed with a gelatinous substance extracted from the roots of sunset hibiscus in a sukibune watertank; when well mixed, a scoop of the liquid paper is poured into a sudare draining board and then set in a keta wooden frame.
-There have been two major hand papermaking methods; the current mainstream method also used by Ozu Washi nagashisuki (papermaking in flowing water), and tamesuki (papermaking using stored water).
+Beaten fibers are mixed with a gelatinous substance extracted from the roots of sunset hibiscus in a watertank.
+When well mixed, a scoop of the liquid paper is poured into a draining board and then set in a wooden frame.
+There are two major hand papermaking methods: nagashisuki (papermaking in flowing water) which is the current method used by this craft and tamesuki (papermaking using stored water).

-With nagashisuki, the liquid paper after scooping onto a draining board is gently shaken back and forth to give a uniform paper thickness.
-The artisan uses a fullbody motion including their arms, legs, and waist.
-When the right thickness is achieved, the sheet is removed and the finished sheets carefully stacked.
+With the former method, the liquid paper is scooping onto a draining board and gently shaken back and forth to give a uniform thickness.
+The artisan moves the board with their entire body, including their arms, legs, and waist.
+When the right thickness is achieved, the sheet is removed and the sheets are carefully stacked.

 - 5. Pressing

-The stacks are left overnight, and then very slowly pressed to remove liquid; great care is taken not to misshapen or damage them.
-Shoji paper takes 3 hours of pressing and calligraphy papers 24 hours.
+The stacks are left overnight, slowly pressed to remove liquid, and great care is taken not to misshape or damage them.
+The length of time depends on the paper type as screen paper takes three hours of pressing and calligraphy paper takes twenty-four.

 - 6. Drying

-Pressing is followed by a drying process.
-Drying techniques vary according to the washi production area, some lay papers on a board to sun-dry or place them in a drying room, Ozu Wazhi craftsmen use a drying machine.
+Next is the drying process.
+Techniques vary according to the production area.
+Some artisans lay papers on a board to sun dry while others place them in a drying room.
+Ozu washi craftsmen use a drying machine.
 Each paper is laid individually on a stainless steel plate and quickly smoothed out with a wide brush to ensure no wrinkling.
-By the time the artisan has reached the end of the plate, the first paper sheet is already dry, ready to be removed and stacked and a new sheet stuck in its place.
+By the time the artisan has reached the end of the plate, the first paper sheet is already dry, ready to be removed and stacked and a new sheet is stuck in its place.

-Each sheet is checked for quality, absolute evenness, the correct thickness and obviously it must be perfect and without damage.
-Dust is brushed off and papers cut to standard sizes to finish.
-This is the final Ozu Washi process; for comparison, there are some kinds of washi treated to additional processes such as the spreading of a dosa solution made from water, glue and alum across the surface.
+Each sheet is checked for quality, evenness, and correct dimensions.
+Any debris or dust is brushed off and the papers are cut to standard sizes.
+This is the final production process for this craft.
+There are some kinds of washi which have additional processes such as the spreading of a solution made from water, glue, and alum, but not for Ozu washi.